thma/generic-persistence/README.md

   fromRow :: Conn -> [SqlValue] -> IO Author
   fromRow conn row = do
-    let authID = head row                                 -- authorID is the first column articlesBy <- retrieveAllWhere conn "authorId" authID -- retrieve all articles by this author return rawAuthor {articles = articlesBy}              -- add the articles to the author where
+    let authID = head row                                  -- authorID is the first column articlesBy <- select conn (field "authorId" =. authID) -- retrieve all articles by this author return rawAuthor {articles = articlesBy}               -- add the articles to the author where
       rawAuthor = Author (col 0) (col 1) (col 2) []        -- create the author from row (w/o articles)
       col i = fromSql (row !! i)                           -- helper function to convert SqlValue to Haskell type

   toRow :: Conn -> Author -> IO [SqlValue]
   toRow conn a = do